vinaykumarvk/puda-knowledge-repository/replit.md

 ## Recent Changes

 ### October 21, 2025
+- **Workshop Page Templates**: Implemented 6 pre-developed template tiles for wealth management professionals:
+  - **New Report**: Generate comprehensive financial or market analysis reports
+  - **Client Proposal**: Craft compelling proposals for new clients or projects
+  - **Strategic Memo**: Compose internal memos for strategic initiatives or announcements
+  - **Presentation Deck**: Create visually engaging presentations for meetings or conferences
+  - **RFP Response**: Develop detailed responses to Request for Proposals efficiently
+  - **Case Study**: Document successful projects and client outcomes
+  - Each template tile features an appropriate icon, title, and description in a responsive 3-column grid layout
+  - Cards include hover effects (shadow and border highlight) for interactivity
+  - Updated page subtitle to "Pre-developed templates for wealth management professionals"
 - **AI Configuration Sidebar Optimization**: Redesigned the right sidebar to display all configuration options on a single page without scrolling:
   - Reduced header title from "AI Model Configuration" to "AI Configuration" with smaller text (text-xs)
   - Compacted all typography from text-sm to text-xs throughout the sidebar